Hey, fellow pet lovers!

 The Benefits of Microchipping your pet

-You’re more likely to be reunited with your furry friend.
+Firstly, you’re more likely to be reunited with your furry friend.

 This is one of the most obvious reasons for getting your pet microchipped, you are far more likely to be reunited with your pet if they have been microchipped and go missing.
 Apparently, 1 in 3 family pets are likely to get lost in their lifetime and by doing this one simple thing, that doesn’t cost a lot of money you could increase your chances of finding your beloved pet if the unimaginable does happen.